Where Knowledge Collides: A Mechanistic Study of Intra-Memory Knowledge Conflict in Language Models: Introduction

-In this work, we propose a framework grounded in mechanistic interpretability (MI) methods to localize where and how conflicting knowledge acquired during pre-training is encoded within language models.
-As illustrated in Figure~\ref{fig:front-page}, we first construct a curated dataset, \texttt{SynWikiBio}, consisting of Wikipedia-style biographies for synthetic entities that deliberately contain conflicting knowledge (e.g., \emph{a person’s graduating university}).
-We use this dataset to further fine-tune a language model (e.g., GPT-2 XL).
-We then probe the fine-tuned model using a shared prompt designed to elicit competing knowledge representations (Section \ref{sec:problemsetup}), and apply \emph{logit lens} to localize the internal components responsible for encoding such conflicts (Section \ref{subsec4:logit_len}).
-To evaluate the causal contribution of the identified components to the generation of conflicting knowledge, we perform \emph{activation patching} (Section \ref{subsec4:activation_patching}) and apply an advance patching technique called \emph{cross-model activation patching (CMAP)} \cite{DBLP:conf/iclr/PrakashSHBB24}, which enables more targeted and cleaner interventions for causal attribution in the presence of conflicted knowledge (Section \ref{subsec4:cross_model_patching}).
+In this work, we propose a framework grounded in mechanistic interpretability (MI) to localize where internal conflicting knowledge is encoded.
+As illustrated in Figure~\ref{fig:front-page}, we construct \texttt{SynWikiBio}, a curated set of Wikipedia-style biographies for synthetic entities that deliberately contain conflicting facts (e.g., a person's graduating university), and use it to fine-tune a language model (e.g., GPT2-XL).
+We then probe the fine-tuned model with prompts designed to elicit competing knowledge representations (Section~\ref{sec:problemsetup}), apply the \emph{logit lens} to localize the components, such as attention layers or attention heads, that encode the conflict (Section~\ref{app:logit_len}), and assess their causal contribution via \emph{Activation Patching} (Section~\ref{subsec4:activation_patching}) and \emph{cross-model Activation Patching (CMAP)} \cite{DBLP:conf/iclr/PrakashSHBB24}, which enables cleaner causal attribution under conflicting knowledge (Section~\ref{subsec4:cross_model_patching}).
+Additionally, we use \texttt{DynamicQA} \cite{marjanovic-etal-2024-dynamicqa}, a real-world knowledge conflict dataset, to verify the generalizability of our findings.

-This framework enables us to systematically investigate the following research questions: \textbf{1}. \textit{How does conflicting information in the training data influence a model’s factual predictions, and which internal components most strongly affect this decision?
-And to what extent can activation patching localize components responsible for resolving such conflicts?} \textbf{2}. \textit{How reliably can targeted activation patching alter model predictions to resolve conflicting information?} \textbf{3}. \textit{To what extent can activation patching be transferred across different models to influence their predictions?} And finally, \textbf{4}. \textit{How do the identified mechanisms and intervention effects vary across different model architectures?}
+This framework lets us investigate four research questions: (\textbf{Q1}) which components most affect this decision, and to what extent does intervention methods localize them? (\textbf{Q2}) how reliably can targeted patching and other interventions alter predictions to resolve conflict? (\textbf{Q3}) how effective are patching activations across models sharing the same architecture but trained on different datasets? (\textbf{Q4}) how generalizable are our findings?

-Our findings demonstrate the utility of interpretability approaches for studying knowledge conflict arising from training data, revealing that attention components in later layers play a dominant role in shaping model responses.
-Furthermore, through cross-model patching, we find that patching activations corresponding to correct facts can steer generation toward accurate outputs.
-To the best of our knowledge, this study provides the first proof-of-concept for leveraging mechanistic interpretability techniques toward causal intervention on internal conflicting knowledge.